I write play-plays, solo works, adaptations, and hybrid events.

 Reading with the Atlantic Theatre’s Amplified Series in Oct 2017.

-Workshop performed at the New Ohio’s 2016 ICE Factory Festival.
+Workshop performances at the New Ohio’s 2016 ICE Factory Festival.

 Developed at SPACE on Ryder Farm and Casa Zia Lina.